robmclarty/gulp-tasks/README.md

 specific needs.
 That said, I've tried to make them generic enough such that you don't require too much tweaking (if any) to get up and running.

+I've included a `package.json` file here as an example of the dependencies one should expect to use.
+The most significant of which is the use of Gulp v4 imported directly from the git repository rather than the standard npm package which uses v3.9.
+This enables the use of the builtin `series` and `parallel` methods to help join multiple tasks together in sequences.

 ## Usage

 The main tasks defined here are as follows (as they would be executed from the